 In the contemporary art world, as the boundaries between fine art practices are crossed, so too are the distinctions between artist, theorist and curator.
-This distinctive course challenges these boundaries, offering students the opportunity to develop and expand fine art practice through a deep engagement with art historical knowledge and theoretical ideas.
+BA (Hons) Fine Art and Art History challenges these boundaries, offering you the opportunity to develop and expand your fine art practice through a deep engagement with art historical knowledge and theoretical ideas.
 The course also offers a curating pathway, allowing students to explore exhibition-making in its own right and as a form of artistic practice.

 As part of the undergraduate programmes in art theory and practice, the course shares much of its teaching with BA (Hons) Art History and Curating, and students from the two courses collaborate on projects and exhibition making.
 It is taught by a multidisciplinary team of practising artists, art historians, curators and theorists.